open/close all folders

-- Completely and utterly averted, almost to the point of unintentional hilarity, when you defeat the final boss of Star Stealing Prince.
+- Averted when you defeat the final boss of Star Stealing Prince.
 When you deal the final blow, you're suddenly booted out of the fight screen and treated to a scene of the final boss anticlimactically flopping over.
 The whole process literally lasts about 3-4 seconds.
 Then again, you don't actually kill the final boss; you just knock him out long enough to make your getaway.

 - In Bomberman 64, when Artemis is defeated, she is destroyed in an explosion of blue light.
 When you defeat the final boss, Sirius, he gets the most spectacular death scene in the game: Sparks with electricity, flashes rainbow colors, with orange and blue rays of light, then shatters to pieces.

-- Andross, both times he is destroyed in Star Fox, explodes in a nuclear explosion
+- Andross, both times he is destroyed, explodes in a nuclear explosion.

 - In Sonic Riders, Babylon Gaurdian disintegrates into sparks when Sonic defeats him.
 And in Sonic Riders: Zero Gravity, Master Core: ABIS explodes in a spectacular explosion when Sonic defeats him.

 - A Team Fortress 2 achievement item called the Bombinomicon has a purely cosmetic effect of making any death suffered by its wearer into a gratuitous explosion, even if they were killed by more mundane, non-explosive means.
 This means it is possible to clumsily fall from a height and die from the Falling Damage and see your corpse flopped on the ground, only to have it detonate a second later.